UVA Engineering Rising Scholars Postdoc-to-Faculty Program

 Daniel Otero-León

 My research interests are generally in operations research and, more specifically, in stochastic models and stochastic dynamic programming applied to healthcare.
-My research is in data-driven models for improving decision-making in cardiovascular disease, working alongside clinical collaborators at the U.S. Department of Veteran Affairs.
+My research is in data-driven models for improving decision-making in cardiovascular disease, cancer, mental health, and substance abuse.

 Questions?